If you have any questions throughout the application process, please don't hesitate to contact us.

 To apply for this Master’s programme you will need to register in Studielink AND apply for the programme at the Faculty of Science through DataNose before the mentioned dates, even if you have not completed your Bachelor’s programme yet.

-Applications to the research master Brain and Cognitive Sciences are processed in order of submission, until the programme is filled to capacity.
-This means that timely submission is important to boost your odds for selection.
 Please be aware that gathering the required documentation will take you some time, as will the application process through Studielink and Datanose itself.
 Make sure to plan accordingly.

 Please note that if you want to apply for a UvA Scholarship, other deadlines for application to the Master's programme apply.